Netflix/msl/README.md

 An example server is provided under [src/examples/java/server/](src/examples/java/server/).
 The Eclipse project is a web project that can be deployed onto a Tomcat server.
 The example server is a J2EE servlet that will respond to requests from the example JavaScript client.
 The example server MSL configuration is specific to this server and should not be used to configure your application, but it can be used as the basis for doing so.

+You may need to install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/) to use cryptographic keys above a certain size.

 ### JavaScript

 The JavaScript MSL code base assumes a JavaScript execution environment that supports the latest [Web Crypto API](http://www.w3.org/TR/WebCryptoAPI/) specification.
 If you are using a web browser you may need to enable experimental features or feature flags to enable Web Crypto.